martalmeida/nmf3d/README.md

 ### 6. Appendix
 ##### Matlab version

 The same results of the previous Python tutorial can be obtained with the Matlab version of code like.
-In terms of output filenames, the Matlab version also saves netcdf files, but saves/loads mat instead of npz.
+In terms of input/output, the Matlab version also deals with netcdf files, as well as its native format (mat instead of npz.

 ```python